Round Up for Conservation

 Funding from Round Up for Conservation has made it possible for the Zoo to partner with conservation programs in Oklahoma and around the world.
 This includes the Rainforest Trust projects, Wildlife Conservation Society (WCS) Myanmar, the Painted Dog Research Trust and Conservation Action Round-Up Engagement (CARE) grants.
 This year’s Rainforest Trust projects benefit Cameroon in central Africa and Borneo in Southeast Asia.
 The money donated to these projects will help save forests in areas that are being destroyed by palm oil plantations.
 Saving these forests will help to protect several critical species of endangered wildlife.

-• The WCS Myanmar helps support an Asian elephant conservation project in the Rakhine Yoma Elephant Range of southwestern Myanmar.
-Funds donated to this project go toward protecting elephants and purchasing educational materials to spread community awareness.
+• WCS Myanmar manages an Asian elephant conservation project in the Rakhine Yoma Elephant Range of southwestern Myanmar.
+Funds donated to this project equip and support rangers so that they can spend more time patrolling the forest protecting elephants and talking with local people to spread community awareness.

-• Conservation Action Round-Up Engagement (CARE) grants provide full-time Zoo staff members the opportunity to identify conservation projects that they believe are worthy of the Zoo’s support.
+• Conservation Action Round-Up Engagement (CARE) grants provide full-time Zoo staff members the opportunity to identify and fund conservation projects that they believe are worthy of the Zoo’s support.

 In 2016 alone, more than $112,000 was raised through Round Up for Conservation, and we hope to raise even more in 2017!
 This goes to show… small change has the power to create big change!